wp-shortcake/shortcake/readme.txt

 == Installation ==

-Shortcake can be installed like any other WordPress plugins.
-[Follow these integration steps](https://github.com/fusioneng/Shortcake#usage) to register UI for your shortcode.
+Shortcake can be installed like any other WordPress plugin.
+Once you've done so, [follow these integration steps](https://github.com/fusioneng/Shortcake#usage) to register UI for your shortcode.

 == Screenshots ==